pjsip/pjproject_docs/docs/source/intro.rst

 media application best practices into a high level, integrated, and easy to use API.
 The next chapter will guide you on selecting which API level to use depending on your requirements.

-This documentation can be `viewed online <http://www.pjsip.org/docs/book-latest/html/index.html>`_, or alternatively you can `download the PDF format <http://www.pjsip.org/docs/book-latest/PJSUA2Doc.pdf>`_ for offline viewing.

 Getting Started
 ==============================